 Dr Helen Taylor, a legal researcher at Spotlight on Corruption, said:

-“This is a crucial test of whether the UK can effectively tackle sanctions evasion through criminal enforcement.
+“This is a crucial test of whether the UK can effectively tackle sanctions evasion through robust enforcement.
 While the case shows the NCA is serious about taking swift action following alleged sanctions breaches, it also exposes key sticking points in enforcement.
 Teething problems in the co-ordination between the NCA and OFSI need to be sorted out quickly if the sanctions regime is to have real bite.
-The case also raises serious concerns about the lack of transparency and the rationale for exemptions granted in the OFSI licencing regime.
+The case also raises serious concerns about the lack of transparency and the rationale for exemptions granted in the OFSI licensing regime.
 Allowing a Russian oligarch to spend £600,000 per year from frozen funds on what most would consider luxury expenses suggests a soft touch during a cost-of-living crisis.”